leoemaxie/alx-higher_level_programming/0x03-python-data_structures/README.md

-# Pyython - Data Structures: Lists, Tuples
+# Python - Data Structures: Lists, Tuples

 ## Overview
 A series of programs to understand Python's data structures and when to use them.
 Operations and methods on Lists and Tuples are covered in this repo.